Rideshare DUI Attorneys in San Diego

 While seven years is the amount of time indicated by the law, some rideshare companies are considering including the past ten years of driving history in their background checks.
 This would fall in line with the length of time the state uses when considering prior convictions.

-For this reason, it is extremely important for any rideshare driver charged with a DUI to speak to an experienced San Diego criminal defense attorney.
-Contact jD LAW, P.C. at (760) 630-2000.
+For this reason, it is extremely important for any rideshare driver charged with drunk driving to speak to an experienced San Diego criminal defense attorney.
+Contact jD Law Criminal Defense Attorneys at (760) 630-2000.
 Lead attorney James N. Dicks will go to work to help you avoid the serious consequences attached to a DUI conviction, including losing your license, losing your job, spending time in jail, paying large fines, and having a permanent criminal record.

 We offer a free consultation, and a special rate for first-time misdemeanor DUI cases.
 We can be flexible if clients need more time to pay for their defense, and we pride ourselves on our firm’s excellent results for clients.
 Do not delay; call us right now.
 The sooner we tackle your case, the better.